Install ROOT 6.14 and gcc-8.2.0 as a UPS product

 We are agnostic about root versions - you can sort that out with Nikolai.

-#6 Updated by Igor Tropin about 1 year ago
+#6 Updated by Igor Tropin over 1 year ago

 If gcc v8_2_0 from http://scisoft.fnal.gov/scisoft/packages/gcc/v8_2_0/ would be accessible by means the UPS setup command for all users in all mars groups (mu2e, marsaccel etc), then it can be first step to the goal.
 Installation of other stuff can be next step.